-- 7. Without prejudice to the provisions under B. 1-6, the Fund may, in accordance with the principle of risk diversification, invest up to 100% of its assets in securities and money market instruments of different issues that are issued or guaranteed by a Member State or its local authorities or by an OECD member country or by public international bodies to which one or more Member States belong, provided that (i) such securities belong to at least six different issues and (ii) no more than 30% of the net fund assets are invested in securities of a single issue. - 8.
+- 7. Without prejudice to the provisions under B(1)-(6), the Fund may, in accordance with the principle of risk diversification, invest up to 100% of its assets in securities and money market instruments of different issues that are issued or guaranteed by a Member State or its local authorities or by an OECD member country or by public international bodies to which one or more Member States belong, provided that (i) such securities belong to at least six different issues and (ii) no more than 30% of the net fund assets are invested in securities of a single issue. - 8.
 The Fund is permitted to acquire units in target funds provided that it invests no more than 20% of its net fund assets in the units of a single target fund.
-In the event that an umbrella fund is established to ensure the separation of liability for the assets of a sub-fund vis-à-vis third parties, this 20% applies to such sub-funds. - 9.
-Investments in units of target funds which are not UCITS are not permitted to exceed 30% of the net fund assets.
-The investments of the Fund in target funds are not taken into account with regard to the upper limits set out in B(1) to B(7). - 10. a) The Management Company is not permitted to acquire any equities which carry voting rights for any of the investment funds qualifying as UCITS which it manages and which would permit it to exercise significant influence on the management of an issuer. - (b) Furthermore, the Fund is permitted to acquire in total up to: - 10% of the non-voting shares of a single issuer; - 10% of the bonds of a single issuer; - 25% of the units of a single target fund; - 10% of the money market instruments of a single issuer.
+In the event that an umbrella fund is established to ensure the separation of liability for the assets of a sub-fund in relation to third parties, this 20% applies to such sub-funds. - 9.
+Investments in units of target funds which are not UCITS are not permitted to exceed 30% of net fund assets.
+The investments of the Fund in target funds are not taken into account with regard to the upper limits set out in B(1) to B(7). - 10. (a) The Management Company is not permitted to acquire shares for any of the investment funds it manages that qualify as a UCITS which are associated with a voting right which enables it to exercise a significant influence on the management of an issuer. - (b) Furthermore, the Fund is permitted to acquire in total up to: - 10% of the non-voting shares of a single issuer; - 10% of the debt securities of a single issuer; - 25% of the units of a single target fund; - 10% of the money market instruments of a single issuer.